uilianries/imgui/Home.md

 Using dear imgui with STL types (std::vector etc.)

 - https://eliasdaler.github.io/using-imgui-with-sfml-pt2/#using-imgui-with-stl
-- New `BeginCombo()` api makes it more natural to use all sorts of containers.
+- Note that `BeginCombo()` api since 1.53 makes it more natural to use all sorts of containers.

 Ideas and codes